 Based on Customer Status

 - New Visitor Vs Old Visitor: Customer acquisition is always tough.
 So, whenever you have acquired customer, re-engage with them to ensure they remember you.

 For a new user visitor to convert to the customer is always tough.
 He is yet to have full faith in your website and products and so was just browsing.
 Put new users in a different segment.
 Analyze what they do when on the website.
 For e.g. most of the new users are going to shipping policy, then for new users, send a notification landing them on shipping policy page which will help to build confidence among new visitors.
 You can also create Drip Notification campaign to nurture new visitors on how trustworthy your site is, the various security checks that you have on your website and more.
 All this is done to build trust factor among new visitors about your brand.

 Never neglect your old or existing customer base.
 They have already trusted your brand and made the purchase.
 Create a campaign to show any new product launch or any sale that you are running.
 You can even start a cross-sell campaign for your old customer, based on what category of product they are interested in.
-You can also run review push notification campaign for your verified customer segment.
+You can also run a review push notification campaign for your verified customer segment.

 - Average Order Value: As an e-commerce site, you have a wide range of products with a varying price.
-Create segments based on Average Order Value.
+Create segments based on the Average Order Value.

 People in high average order segment are the ones who have full trust on your website and more willing to do the high-value Create campaigns to send high-value products or products from top brands.
 They are more likely to convert if the product is good irrespective of the price.